Halynsky/node-sql-reader/README.md

 * `readSqlFile(filePath: string): string[]`
 Reads all queries from file.
 Returns array of queries.
 * `runSqlFile(filepath: string, runnerFn: (query: string) => void)`
-Parse all queries from sql string.
+Parse all queries from sql file and runs runnerFn for each of them.
 Has an async version.

 ## Features requests / bugs
 Feature requests and bugs on [github](https://github.com/Halynsky/node-sql-reader)